graphql/graphql-spec/spec/Section 3 -- Type System.md

 supports: query, mutation, and subscription; this determines the place in the type system where those operations begin.

-The `query` root operation type must be provided and must be an Object type.
+The {`query`} root operation type must be provided and must be an Object type.

-The `mutation` root operation type is optional; if it is not provided, the service does not support mutations.
+The {`mutation`} root operation type is optional; if it is not provided, the service does not support mutations.
 If it is provided, it must be an Object type.

-Similarly, the `subscription` root operation type is also optional; if it is not provided, the service does not support subscriptions.
+Similarly, the {`subscription`} root operation type is also optional; if it is not provided, the service does not support subscriptions.
 If it is provided, it must be an Object type.

+The {`query`}, {`mutation`}, and {`subscription`} root types must all be different types if provided.

-The fields on the `query` root operation type indicate what fields are available at the top level of a GraphQL query.
-For example, a basic GraphQL query like:
+The fields on the {`query`} root operation type indicate what fields are available at the top level of a GraphQL query operation.

+For example, this example operation:

 ```graphql example
 query {